 5. Spray the adhesive remover

-Adhesive remover spray is a product that can be used to remove adhesive residue from surfaces.
-It is typically made of a solvent that dissolves the adhesive, making it easy to wipe away.
-Some common solvents used in adhesive removers are acetone, petroleum distillates, and citrus oils.
+Adhesive remover spray is a product used for wiping away adhesive residue from surfaces.
+It usually consists of a solvent that dissolves the adhesive, making it easy to wipe away.
+Common solvents used in adhesive removers include acetone, petroleum distillates, and citrus oils.

-Spray the adhesive remover onto the surface with the residue.
-Let it sit for a few minutes to allow the solvent to work.
-Then, wipe away the dissolved residue with a cloth or paper towel.
-Repeat as necessary until all of the residues are gone.
-Adhesive remover spray is safe for most surfaces, but always test it on an inconspicuous area first to be sure.
+Spray the adhesive remover onto the residue-covered area and let sit for a few minutes to allow it to dissolve.
+Wipe away any dissolved residue with a cloth or paper towel.
+Repeat as necessary until all traces of adhesive are gone.
+Adhesive remover spray can be safe on most surfaces; however, always test on an inconspicuous area first just in case.